JunehyukYoo/task-tracker/README.md

 5. **Deploy to GitHub Pages (optional):**

-   Make sure your repo has a `gh-pages` branch and run:
+   Ensure your repository has a `gh-pages` branch, then run:

    ```bash
    npm run deploy